 - Policy H-3.1: Address the needs of population groups with special characteristics.
 These groups include homeless individuals, minorities facing discrimination, female-headed households, older adults, military personnel and their families, large families, mobility-impaired individuals, and persons with disabilities, including developmental disabilities. - Policy H-3.2: Encourage housing developers to produce affordable units by providing development standard incentives for projects that include new affordable units available to special-needs groups. - Policy H-3.3: Promote the development of special-needs housing, such as housing for seniors; housing for persons with physical, developmental, or mental disabilities; and housing for extremely low-income persons. - Policy H-3.4: Participate regionally in addressing homelessness issues. - Program 3.A: Support Affordable Housing Development.
-The City will work with housing developers to expand opportunities for affordable lower-income housing for special-needs groups, including persons with physical and developmental disabilities, female-headed households, large families, farmworker housing, extremely low-income households, and persons experiencing homelessness by creating partnerships, providing incentives, and pursuing funding opportunities: - Support affordable housing development for special-needs groups throughout the city, including in areas that are predominantly single-family residential.
-The target populations of this include seniors; persons with disabilities, including developmental disabilities; female-headed households; and homeless persons to reduce the displacement risk for these residents from their existing homes and communities. - Promote the use of the density bonus ordinance, application process streamlining, and fee deferrals to encourage affordable housing, with an emphasis on encouraging affordable housing in high-resource areas and areas with limited rental opportunities currently.
+The City will work with housing developers to expand opportunities for affordable lower-income housing for special-needs groups, including persons with physical and developmental disabilities, female-headed households, large families, farmworker housing, extremely low-income households, seniors, and persons experiencing homelessness by creating partnerships, providing incentives, and pursuing funding opportunities: - Support affordable housing development for special-needs groups throughout the city, including in areas that are predominantly single-family residential.
+The target populations of this include seniors; persons with disabilities, including developmental disabilities; female-headed households; and homeless persons to reduce the displacement risk for these residents from their existing homes and communities.

-- Facilitate the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development and process fee deferrals related to the subdivision for projects affordable to lower-income households. - Give priority to permit processing for projects providing affordable housing for special-needs groups. - Work with public or private sponsors to identify candidate sites for new construction of housing for special needs and take all actions necessary to expedite processing of such projects. - Encourage residential development near parks, open space, transit routes, civic uses, social services, and other health resources. - Partner with nonprofit and for-profit affordable housing developers to support their financing applications for state and federal grant programs, tax-exempt bonds, and other programs that become available. - Pursue federal, state, and private funding for low- and moderate-income housing by applying for state and federal monies for direct support of lower-income housing construction and rehabilitation, specifically for development of housing affordable to extremely low-income households. - Pursue partnerships with the North Bay Regional Center to identify funding opportunities and promote housing for persons with disabilities.
+- Promote the use of the density bonus ordinance, application process streamlining, and fee deferrals to encourage affordable housing, with an emphasis on encouraging affordable housing in high-resource areas and areas with limited rental opportunities currently. - Facilitate the approval process for land divisions, lot line adjustments, and/or specific plans or master plans resulting in parcel sizes that enable affordable housing development and process fee deferrals related to the subdivision for projects affordable to lower-income households. - Give priority to permit processing for projects providing affordable housing for special-needs groups. - Work with public or private sponsors to identify candidate sites for new construction of housing for special needs and take all actions necessary to expedite processing of such projects. - Provide incentives to builders to provide housing with multiple bedrooms affordable to lower- and moderate-income households, aiming for construction of at least 20 units that meet these sizes, to meet the needs of female headed of all income levels (possible incentives will include reduced setbacks, reduced parking requirements, and technical assistance with applications for funding). - Encourage residential development near parks, open space, transit routes, civic uses, social services, and other health resources. - Partner with nonprofit and for-profit affordable housing developers to support their financing applications for state and federal grant programs, tax-exempt bonds, and other programs that become available. - Pursue federal, state, and private funding for low- and moderate-income housing by applying for state and federal monies for direct support of lowerincome housing construction and rehabilitation, specifically for development of housing affordable to extremely low-income households. - Pursue partnerships with the North Bay Regional Center to identify funding opportunities and promote housing for persons with disabilities.